What is Management? Key Functions and Characteristics.

 Sales Managers

 Sales managers lead teams that sell products or services.
 They set sales targets, develop strategies to reach them, and monitor team performance.
-These managers train and motivate sales representatives, analyze sales data, and build relationships with key clients.
+These managers provide training and motivation to the sales representatives, evaluate sales performance, and develop relationships with influential clients.

 Characteristics of Management